 Bragg's team forgot to offer any evidence that the records were even falsified.

-I mean, this would be a legal expense because the lawyer is admitting that he to everybody in and that would listen at the time uh and and admitting it on the stand that in fact he said he did all of it on his own, which would mean that would be a justified legal expense.
+I mean, this would be a legal expense because the lawyer is admitting to everybody that would listen at the time and admitting it on the stand that, in fact, he said he did all of it on his own, which would mean that would be a justified legal expense.

 So they forgot to offer any evidence that records were falsified or to specify what the other crime is.

-I I know myself I've been stopped by numerous people, and they have asked me to explain to them what this case really is about.
+I've been stopped by numerous people, and they've asked me to explain to them what this case really is about.

 The only thing this case really is about, frankly, is keeping him out of the campaign.